top of page

 Challenge

-Because the checklist is hard to find and hidden in the subpages, my challenge it to create a welcoming dashboard experience for new-to Citi or existing customers with a new account.
+Because the checklist is hard to find and hidden in the subpages, my challenge is to create a welcoming dashboard experience for new Citi or existing customers with a new account.
 This would serve as an entry point to the activation checklist as well as a nudge to users to complete their account setup.

 • Digitally motivate clients to complete key onboarding activities.